tskit-dev/tutorials/_sources/what_is.md

 sequences in the first place, such as those pictured in the demography above.
-For example, each branch point (or "internal node") in one of our trees can be imagined as a genome which existed at a specific time in the past, and which is a "most recent common ancestor" (MRCA) of the descendant genomes at that position on the chromosome.
-We can mark these extra "ancestral genomes" on our tree diagrams, distinguishing them from the *sampled* genomes ($\mathrm{a}$ to $\mathrm{j}$) by using circular symbols.
+For example, each branch point (or "internal node") in one of our trees can be imagined as a genome which existed at a specific time in the past, and which is a MRCA of the descendant genomes at that position on the chromosome.
+We can mark these extra "ancestral genomes" on our tree diagrams with circular symbols, distinguishing them from the *sampled* genomes ($\mathrm{a}$ to $\mathrm{j}$) marked with square symbols.
 We can even colour the nodes by the population that we know (or infer) them to belong to at the time:

 ```{code-cell} ipython3